dbdesign-students-spring2024/5-database-design-VideoStorms/README.md

-## 4NF Non-Compliance Explanation
+## Non-Compliance with Normal Forms

-The original dataset is not compliant with the Fourth Normal Form (4NF) due to the presence of multi-valued dependencies.
-Specifically, a single course can have multiple assignments, and each assignment can be associated with multiple students, grades, and relevant readings.
-These relationships create multi-valued dependencies, as the assignment topics, grades, and readings are dependent on the combination of student and course, rather than on any single key.
-Additionally, the same professor might give different assignments with varying due dates and readings to different sections of the same course, introducing further multi-valued dependencies.
+### 2NF Non-Compliance:
+The original dataset's compliance with 2NF is contingent upon the identification of a composite key.
+Assuming a combination of `assignment_id` and `student_id` could serve as such, the dataset does not exhibit clear partial dependencies, which are typical indicators of 2NF violation.
+However, the lack of an explicit composite key in the given structure means this dataset's alignment with 2NF remains largely theoretical.

+### 3NF Non-Compliance:
+The dataset likely violates 3NF due to transitive dependencies present.
+Specifically, attributes such as `professor_email` are dependent on `professor`, which in turn is dependent on `assignment_id`, illustrating a classic transitive dependency scenario.
+This undermines the requirement that all non-key attributes must be directly dependent on the primary key alone, without any intermediary attributes.

+### 4NF Non-Compliance:
+The dataset displays multi-valued dependencies, notably between assignments and readings, and between professors and assignments.
+These dependencies are independent of each other and do not rely on a singular primary key, contravening the core stipulation of 4NF that mandates the absence of non-trivial multi-valued dependencies in the table structure.

 ## Course Table